Plot (narrative): Plot devices

 A plot device is a means of advancing the plot in a story.
 It is often used to motivate characters, create urgency, or resolve a difficulty.
 This can be contrasted with moving a story forward with dramatic technique; that is, by making things happen because characters take action for well-developed reasons.
 An example of a plot device would be when the cavalry shows up at the last moment and saves the day in a battle.
 In contrast, an adversarial character who has been struggling with himself and saves the day due to a change of heart would be considered dramatic technique.

 Familiar types of plot devices include the deus ex machina, the MacGuffin, the red herring, and Chekhov's gun.

 Plot outline

 A plot outline is a prose telling of a story which can be turned into a screenplay.
 Sometimes it is called a "one page" because of its length.
 In comics, the roughs refer to a stage in the development where the story has been broken down very loosely in a style similar to storyboarding in film development.
 This stage is also referred to as storyboarding or layouts.
-In Japanese manga, this stage is called the nemu (pronounced like the English word "name").
+In Japanese manga, this stage is called the nēmu (ネーム, pronounced like the English word "name").
 The roughs are quick sketches arranged within a suggested page layout.
 The main goals of roughs are to: